A therapy session is typically 50 minutes long, once a week or every two weeks, and then at increasing intervals as you near your therapy goals.

-The fee is $90 for a 50 minute session payable at the end of each session by cash or cheque.
-I also offer a sliding scale depending on your financial situation.
-If you have any questions concerning financial accessibility please feel free to call me.
+The fee is $100 for a 50 minute session payable at the end of each session by cash or cheque.

-Distance counselling sessions via Skype are also available with prepayment by PayPal.
+Distance counselling sessions via Skype or Telephone are also available with prepayment.

 You can cancel your session provided you’ve given a minimum 24-hour notice.
 Otherwise, you will be charged a full fee for the canceled session.